 : Client Notification Requirements after Revocation or Suspension 7.01: General Provisions

-Any licensed site professional or other person who acts as, advertises as, or holds himself or herself out to be a licensed site professional shall be subject to the disciplinary authority of the Board.
+Any licensed site professional or other person who acts as, advertises as, or holds themselves out to be a licensed site professional shall be subject to the disciplinary authority of the Board.

 A licensed site professional who, individually or in concert with another person, violates any provision of M.G.L. c.
 21A, §§ 19 through 19J, or any provision of 309 CMR, including but not limited to the Rules of Professional Conduct in 309 CMR 4.00, shall be subject to the disciplinary authority of the Board.

-It shall constitute misconduct, and may be grounds for appropriate discipline, for a licensed site professional to engage in conduct that results in his or her conviction for:
+It shall constitute misconduct, and may be grounds for appropriate discipline, for a licensed site professional to engage in conduct that results in the LSP’s conviction for:

 any felony;